clara-rossignol/Will-it-rain-tomorrow/README.md

 Data_Processing.jl
 ------------------

 When using multiple ML methods, the data must undergo multiple changes.
-It is rapidly confusing to execute every time every transformation.
+It is rapidly confusing to execute every time each transformation.
 In order to solve this problem, we implemented a generate(; option, std, valid, test) function.
-This function has many modes which are:
+This function has many modes:
 - option = "drop" or "med": the first option will drop the rows containing missing data and the second will fill out the missing data with the median of the predictor.
 - std = "false" or "true": the returned data is standardized or not.
 - valid = "true" or "false": the returned data contains a training set, a validation set and a test set.
 We add automatically a test set because the other case is equivalent to putting test = "true" (see next arg description).